MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_NSGs.md

 In this exercise, you will complete the following tasks:

 - Task 1: Create a virtual machine to use as a web server.
 - Task 2: Create a virtual machine to use as a management server.
 - Task 3: Associate each virtual machines network interface to it's application security group.
 - Task 4: Test the network traffic filtering.

-#### Task 1: Create a virtual machine to use as a web server.
+#### Task 1: Create a virtual machine to use as a web server

 In this task, you will create a virtual machine to use as a web server.

-1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Virtual machines** and press the **Enter** key.
+1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type +++Virtual machines+++ and press the **Enter** key.

 2. On the **Virtual machines** blade, click **+ Create** and, in the dropdown list, click **+ Azure virtual machine**.